 Categories

 I read this book as part of a readalong with Tandem Collective UK.
-This post is also part of a social media blast in connection with Quercus.
-Thank you to Hannah at Quercus for my gifted copy of the book.
+Thank you for the invitation to take part and Bloomsbury UK for my gifted copy of the book.

 SYNOPSIS: